Lu-all/MMDect/README.md

 ```

 - -h or --help to display options
+- -v or --verbose to show output (true by default)
 - -a or --att_syntax to write the output file in ATT syntax (Intel syntax is selected by default).
 - -m or --mode to specify mode between: compress-only (only execute compression module), compare-only (only execute
   comparation module or both (execute both modules).
 Both is selected by default.